 Tritium is a weakly radioactive form of hydrogen.
 In nature, it's formed when cosmic particles hit Earth's atmosphere.
 Here at Fermilab, tritium is an expected byproduct of the operation of our particle accelerators.
 This website provides information on the monitoring and management of tritium at Fermilab.

-Small but detectable levels of tritium –well below regulatory limits--are found in some ponds on the Fermilab site, in Indian Creek as it leaves the laboratory, and in some of Fermilab's sanitary sewer water.
+Small but detectable levels of tritium — well below regulatory limits — are found in some ponds on the Fermilab site, in some of Fermilab's sanitary sewer water and sometimes in creeks leaving the Fermilab site.
 No tritium has been detected in wells on the Fermilab site.
-We are committed to go beyond merely satisfying regulatory limits, and work to keep the levels of tritium as low as possible.
+We are committed to go beyond merely satisfying regulatory limits and work to keep the levels of tritium as low as possible.